Scalable chip-based 3D ion traps: Connectorization, SMD filter electronics, and Johnson noise

 Scalability is important for applications that benefit from larger number of ions in the trap.
 For example, to gain higher signal to noise ratios in precision measurements, to study many-body physics, or to increase the number of qubits for quantum computing.
 Therefore, there is an increasing demand for scalable ion traps with well-controlled micromotion and multiple trap segments.
 For segmented ion traps, the cables supplying the DC voltages for the axial confinement need lots of room and can obstruct the laser access.

-We have developed solder-free compact DC connections which are UHV compatible.
+We have developed solder-free compact DC connections.
 Gold coated copper conductors with 200 $\mu$m width and 200 $\mu$m pitch on both sides of a flexible polyimide ribbon with 50 $\mu$m thickness are used.
+The outgassing behaviour of polyimide films is well studied and outgassing rates of the order of $1\times 10^{-9}\ \mathrm{Pa\ m}^3/(\mathrm{s\ m}^2)$ have been observed after baking \cite{Battes2017}.
 The flexible ribbon is aligned to the DC contact pads on the carrier board of the trap using two alignment pins and clamped down onto the carrier board as shown in figure \ref{Fig3}a.
 The tolerance for the position of the alignment pins is 50 $\mu$m.
 This ensures reliable and reproducible electrical connections.
 The conductors on the upper side of the ribbon are connected to the pads via through-hole vias through the band that are clamped onto a second row of contact pads.

 A section view of the clamp with the two wedges for clamping down the conductors on the top and bottom side of the ribbon onto the contact pads on the carrier board is shown in figure \ref{Fig3}b.
 The other end of the flexible ribbon is connected to a sub-D type vacuum feedthrough, see figure \ref{Fig2}.
 We used two ribbon cables with 37 conductor tracks.
 The design can be adjusted for different geometries of the contact pads and different numbers of conductors as needed for the respective trap.